LLM-MemCluster: Empowering Large Language Models with Dynamic Memory for Text Clustering: Method

 \begin{itemize} \item \textbf{Reuse or Create.} For each text instance $x_i$, our framework constructs a prompt containing the current set of labels from $\mathcal{M}_{i-1}$.
 The LLM's primary directive is to either reuse an existing label for $x_i$ or create a new label if the text represents a fundamentally distinct topic, yielding the intermediate memory state $\mathcal{M}'_i$:

-\item \textbf{Merge and Refine.} A defining feature of our framework is its capacity to direct the LLM to propose a \texttt{MERGE\_SUGGESTION} at any step (see Appendix~\ref{app:prompt_details} for prompt details), enabling proactive consolidation of semantically similar or redundant labels.
-Crucially, this is not a post-processing phase but an optional, concurrent action that allows real-time optimization of the label space.
-The memory state $\mathcal{M}_i$ is then updated based on the merge suggestion $s_i=(\mathcal{L}_{\text{old}}, l_{\text{new}})$:
+\item \textbf{Merge and Refine.} A defining feature of our framework is its capacity to direct the LLM to propose a \texttt{MERGE\_SUGGESTION} at any step, enabling proactive consolidation of semantically similar or redundant labels.
+Crucially, this is an optional, concurrent action rather than a post-processing phase, allowing real-time optimization of the label space.
+The memory state $\mathcal{M}_i$ is updated based on the merge suggestion $s_i=(\mathcal{L}_{\text{old}}, l_{\text{new}})$:

-\item \textbf{Retroactive Update.} Upon receiving a merge suggestion, the framework not only updates the memory module $\mathcal{M}_{\text{mem}}$ by replacing the antecedent labels with the new, consolidated one, but also performs a retroactive update across all historical assignments.
-This procedure ensures that any instance previously assigned to a deprecated label is re-mapped, thereby guaranteeing global consistency across the entire dataset (Algorithm~\ref{alg:core_operation}).
-Specifically, for any assignment $(x_j, l_j) \in \mathcal{A}$ where $j$ is the index of a previously processed instance, this update transforms it into a new one, $(x_j, l'_j)$, where:
+\item \textbf{Retroactive Update.} Upon receiving a merge suggestion, the framework updates $\mathcal{M}_{\text{mem}}$ and retroactively re-maps historical assignments.
+This ensures global consistency (detailed in Appendix~\ref{app:algo_implementation}).
+Specifically, any assignment $(x_j, l_j) \in \mathcal{A}$ is updated to $(x_j, l'_j)$, where:

 \end{itemize} This integrated cycle transforms the stateless LLM into a state-aware clustering agent, ensuring both local accuracy and global consistency.
 The process is driven by a structured prompt (see Appendix~\ref{app:prompt_details}), which instructs the LLM to return a primary assignment—either reusing or creating a label—and, optionally, a merge suggestion.